How Best to Optimise Images For Web

 You may have your web image dimensions on file, or you can find these details by speaking to your developer.
 If you know where you’re looking, dimensions might be indicated in your website back end, or by inspecting the page element from the front.

-If you want to place an image within an editable content section on your site, where you can choose how large to display your image within the width of the section, you should produce you’re image to the size that you would like it to appear.
+If you want to place an image within an editable content section on your site, where you can choose how large to display your image within the width of the section, you should produce your image to the size that you would like it to appear.
 A useful tool here can be a pixel measuring add-on to your browser, for example PixelZoomer for Google Chrome: This allows you to measure elements/space on your website and help you to decide what dimensions to use.

 If your image will be appearing in multiple places, particularly if you only have one instance where the image file needs to be larger, it may be worth producing another (or multiple) versions of that image so that you can use different sized versions where needed.
 This means that pages can load the minimum image data (loading faster, pleasing users and benefiting SEO), and gives you an opportunity to crop appropriately to display images at different aspect ratios if needed.